fugerit-org/fj-client-redis/README.md

 See [CHANGELOG](CHANGELOG.md)

 *Status*
-Currently support only a single set or get operation at command line
+Currently support only a single set or get operation at command line or a simple GUI

 *Requirement*
 * JDK 11+ (tested with oracle jdk 11.0.16.1)